Zone 5

 Synagogues

-Two synagogues sat relatively close to each other on 43 and 71 Malta Street.
-At 43 Malta stood the Alleppo Congregation Agudeth Achim Ansei New Lots, founded in 1911.
+At 43 Malta (original deed has it as 41) stood the Alleppo Congregation Agudeth Achim Anshei New Lots, founded in 1911.
+The land, was donated in 1911 by Samuel Greenberg, and the deed had a covenant stipulating that 2 seats were reserved for him and his wife Lena (whose seat was in the balcony.)
+It further stipulated that a tablet affixed to the outside of the synagogue would acknowledge the donation and could never be removed.
+These stipulations had to be removed by consent of his descendants in 1965 in order for the building to be sold.
 The 1941 tax photo sent in by JoAnn Montgomery shows the Jewish star in the circular window, now hidden in the current picture sent in by Demetrius Pestun.
 Sold to the West Baptist Church of Brooklyn in 1966.

 Synagogues